Mission High School (San Francisco): History

 Mission High School was founded in 1890, although it was housed in various Mission District locations until 1896.
 That year, the Board of Education purchased a parcel of land from the Jewish Cemetery Association to construct a permanent school building.
 The original Mission High School building was completed in 1898 as a three-story brick school designed in the Italian Renaissance Beaux-Arts style.
 The building withstood the 1906 earthquake, and became a neighborhood shelter, while Dolores Park, which stands across the street from the school, became a tent city for displaced residents.

+Humboldt Evening High School was a night high school at Mission High School, when it was destroyed by fire.

 In 1922, the original Mission High School was destroyed by fire.
 The present Mission High School complex was then constructed in a California Churrigueresque style between 1925 and 1927, during the height of San Francisco's "Golden Age" of school construction.
-John W. Reid, Jr., San Francisco's City Architect, was the designer.
+John W. Reid Jr., San Francisco's City Architect, was the designer.
 The elaborate ornamentation on the school is likely due in part to the visual proximity to the nearby Mission Dolores Basilica, which features towers and ornamentation in the Churrigueresque architectural style.

 In 1936, California artist Edith Anne Hamlin was commissioned under the Works Progress Administration's Federal Art Project to create a series of western-themed murals for the school.
 Noted artist Maynard Dixon consulted with Hamlin on the murals, and the pair married in 1937.
 Two murals showing the founding of nearby Mission Dolores still survive, while the third was lost during a 1970s seismic retrofit.
 The late 1930s also saw the construction of Drew Athletic Field behind the school, in an area that had been occupied by houses fronting on Dorland Street (that one block of Dorland was removed to construct the field).

 Mission High School was retrofitted to meet earthquake safety standards starting in 1972.
 This included the removal of some of the building's architectural ornamentation, as well as the loss of the WPA Hamlin mural.
 Students attended Polytechnic High School until their return in 1978.
 The building continues to function as a public high school and remains an architectural landmark in the Dolores Park area of San Francisco.

 In the 2007–08 school year, principal Kevin Truitt won SFUSD Principal of the Year and in 2014 principal Eric Guthertz won the same award.